clementfarabet/ipam-tutorials/th_tutorials/1_supervised/README.md

 end
 ```

+### Exercices:

+So, a bit on purpose, I've given you this blob of training code with rather few
+explanations.
+Try to understand what's going on, to do the following things:

+  * modify the batch size (and possibly the learning rate) and observe the impact
+  on training accuracy, and test accuracy (generalization)

+  * change the optimization method, and in particular, try to start with L-BFGS
+  from the very first epoch.
+What happens then?

 Step 5: Test the Model
 ----------------------

 A common thing to do is to test the model's performance while we train it.
 Usually, this
-test is done on a subset of the training data, that is kept for cross-validation.
+test is done on a subset of the training data, that is kept for validation.
 Here
 we simply define the test procedure on the available test set:

 ```lua